ritaeperjesi/ARainbow/README.md

 ## Abstract
 ### What was the whole project about, what did you archive...
-I wanted to put an AR rainbow in the Hungarian Parliament.
+I wanted to put an augmented reality rainbow in the Hungarian Parliament, because I don't agree with how the government is treating LMBTQ people's rights.

 ## Concept